 How do I prepare for transfer to another college?

 You need to contact that school's admissions department for important dates and deadlines as well as application, degree, and academic program information.
-If you need an official transcript, you may order it online or complete a Transcript Request Form.
+If you need an official transcript, you may order it online.

 How do I know if courses taken at another college will transfer to ACC?